 - Consider deploying your application across multiple regions.
 If your application is deployed to a single region, in the rare event the entire region becomes unavailable, your application will also be unavailable.
 This may be unacceptable under the terms of your application's SLA.
 If so, consider deploying your application and its services across multiple regions.
 A multi-region deployment can use an active-active pattern (distributing requests across multiple active instances) or an active-passive pattern (keeping a "warm" instance in reserve, in case the primary instance fails).
 We recommend that you deploy multiple instances of your application's services across regional pairs.
 For more information, see Business continuity and disaster recovery (BCDR): Azure Paired Regions.

 - Use Azure Traffic Manager to route your application's traffic to different regions.
-Azure Traffic Manager performs load balancing at the DNS level and can route traffic to different regions based on the traffic routing method you specify and the health of your application's endpoints.
+Azure Traffic Manager performs load balancing at the DNS level and will route traffic to different regions based on the traffic routing method you specify and the health of your application's endpoints.
+Without Traffic Manager, you are limited to a single region for your deployment, which limits scale, increases latency for some users, and causes application downtime in the case of a region-wide service disruption.

 - The health probes for Azure Traffic Manager and Azure Load Balancer serve a specific function.
 For Traffic Manager, the health probe determines whether to fail over to another region.
 For a load balancer, it determines whether to remove a VM from rotation.